rharbird/microbit-challenges/docs/source/basics/control_structures.rst

 1. Display a different image depending on which side microbit is tilted to.

-2. Program an LED 'sprite' to keep moving in a certain direction across the LED screen and change its direction upon press of a button.
+2. Program an LED 'sprite' that moves in the direction micro:bit is tilted in.

+3. Program an LED sprite to run in a circle.
+TRy to extend it to a snake - using not one but several LEDs.

+4.